 Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 They are very small, spineless, algae eating creatures, with a peaceful nature.
-Suitable for any home aquarium owner, including beginners, these shrimp make the perfect chum for anyone with a freshwater aquarium.
+Suitable for any home aquarium owner, including beginners, they make the perfect chum for anyone with a freshwater aquarium.

 They were first reared in captivity by their namesake, Takashi Amano, an aquarium enthusiast from Japan.
 Little did he know, at the time, that his discovery in the 1980s would revolutionize fish-keeping.
 Since then, these little creatures have been used as cleaning tools for almost all fish enthusiasts.